 This afternoon, I planned a quick 3 mile trail run before I would leave the park.
 Over-pass Trail was the habitat of focus for this trail run.
 A steep up hill switchback led to a mile stretch across the bluff ridge which over looked the great Missouri River, before the trail ducked back into the woods.
 The trail was pleasantly littered with walnuts and acorns, and I could feel every bump or root in the trail through the Vibram soles of my Trail Gloves.
 It was a perfect 73 degrees afternoon.

-This little Bull snake was trying to warm up in the afternoon
+This little Bull snake was trying to warm up in the afternoon sun, on the hiking trail. |

 So I methodically set down my pack and began setting up my filming gear.
 It's important to remember, snakes react to fast, sudden movements.
 Snakes can sense your foot step vibrations through specialized sensor organs in their bellies.
 So generally a snake knows your presences before you are aware for theirs.
 Yet snakes will often times just stay still; this is because they know they are relatively camouflaged and if they moved they would give away their position.
 Therefore, by using slow, normal movements, you act like you haven't noticed the snake, and he feels unthreatened and content with staying put.
 But once you leave the area, you can bet the snake will give up his camo position and find a safer place to chill.

-Here the little champ is trying to act big and mean by hissing.
+Here the little champ is trying to act big and mean by hissing. |

 Filled with a sense of enrichment and satisfaction which only the wilderness can provide, I returned to my car and bid Ponca State Park "Good bye."
 Until I return next year, my wilderness adventures will continue on, and hopefully I can share my adventures with all who are interested via Wildimpact!!!